Harrisonburg metropolitan area

 The Harrisonburg Metropolitan Statistical Area is a Metropolitan Statistical Area (MSA) in Virginia as defined by the United States Office of Management and Budget (OMB).
 As of the 2020 census, the MSA had a population of 135,571 (though a July 1, 2021 estimate placed the population at 135,824).

-MSA components
+Components

 Note: Since a state constitutional change in 1871, all cities in Virginia are independent cities that are not located in any county.
 The OMB considers these independent cities to be county-equivalents for the purpose of defining MSAs in Virginia.

 One county and one independent city are included in the Harrisonburg Metropolitan Statistical Area.